New Light Species and the CMB: Models

 \subsubsection{Four-fermion interactions}

 Another possibility for EFT interactions of light fermions is the dimension-6 couplings of a single Weyl fermion $\chi$ or a Dirac pair of fermions $\mathrm{\bf X}$ to SM fermions.
 Such couplings can arise due to the exchange of a massive scalar or vector boson.
 Spontaneously broken gauge symmetries, which generate such massive interactions, are present in a large class of theories.
+Two well-motivated examples are the addition of light sterile neutrinos which couple to the SM via a new massive gauge boson $Z'$, corresponding to a spontaneously broken $U(1)$ \cite{AnchordoquiEtAl,SolagurenBeascoaEtAl,AnchordoquiGoldberg,EngelhardtEtAl}, and theories where the axino, the supersymmetric partner of the axion, remains light and interacts with the SM via other heavy superpartners.

 As we will see below, light Weyl fermions with dimension-6 couplings are strong candidates for significant contributions to $g_*$.
 Interactions suppressed by scales $\Lambda \sim 2$ TeV will keep new species in equilibrium until after the QCD phase transition, leaving such species with a detectable energy density at recombination.
 The strongest independent bounds on such models are placed by collider experiments, which will continue to probe the relevant parameter space.
 These theories will then potentially be discovered or fully excluded with the LHC.